martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 # IANA Considerations {#iana}

 The HTTP/2 `SETTINGS_HTTP_CERT_AUTH` setting is registered in {{iana-setting}}.
-Four frame types are registered in {{iana-frame}}.
+Five frame types are registered in {{iana-frame}}.
 Five error codes are registered in {{iana-errors}}.

 ## HTTP/2 SETTINGS_HTTP_CERT_AUTH Setting {#iana-setting}